 Dynamical information can be a valuable source of information for cardiovascular or musculoskeletal studies.
 However, measuring dynamics at a high spatial and temporal resolution with conventional MRI techniques is extremely challenging.
-Spectro-dynamic MRI aims to infer dynamical systems directly from k-space data.
-It combines a measurement model, relating the measured data in k-space to the displacement fields, and a dynamical model, introducting prior knowledge about the dynamics.
-In addition to the displacements, the dynamical parameters of the underlying system are estimated.
+Spectro-dynamic MRI aims to infer dynamical properties directly from k-space data.
+It achieves this by jointly reconstructing the time-resolved images, the displacements, and the mechanical parameters, all directly from the measured k-space data.

 In our latest work, we have applied Spectro-Dynamic MRI to estimate time-resolved dynamics in the human thigh.
 Next to the motion fields, the mechanical properties of the muscle tissue could be inferred from the measured data.

 Figure 1: Top: The direction (hue, red = LR, green = AP) and magnitude (transparency) of the first principal strain overlayed on top of the estimated image series.
 Bottom: The first principal strain value for a few spatial locations (see colored dots) over time for both legs (solid lines for the deformed left leg, dashed lines for the static right leg).
 This value is negative, indicating a compression caused by the applied pressure.
 Furthermore, the spatial distribution of the principal strain direction is related to the underlying anatomy of the different muscles.